Boostrap version of Python-2.7 for Windows.

 registry.
 You can add these with out admin rights to your HEY_KEY_LOCAL_USER\SOFTWARE

-keys by opening the Windows start menu and typeing regedit
+keys by opening the Windows start menu and typeing regedit into the search box and

-, then right click and select Add Key
+hitting enter.
+Search for HKCU\SOFTWARE, then right click and select Add Key

 and type Python.
 Repeat on that key and add PythonCore.
 Repeat again on